gurmitteotia/guflow/docs/wait-for-signals.md

 * **WaitForAllSignals**: Pause the workflow execution and wait for all the specific signals to continue the execution.

-In the following example workflow will pause the execution after the execution of the "PromoteEmployee" lambda function and will continue when "HRApproved" and "ManagerApproved" signals are received.
+In the following example workflow will pause the execution after the execution of the "PromoteEmployee" Lambda function and will continue when "HRApproved" and "ManagerApproved" signals are received.

   ```cs
   public class PromotionWorkflow : Workflow